poezio/slixmpp/docs/howto/make_plugin_extension_for_message_and_iq.rst

             logging.info(str(iq))
             #<<<<<<<<<<<<

-Ways to access elements
+Different ways to access the elements
 +++++++++++++++++++++++

-To access elements inside Message or Iq stanza are several ways, at first from clients is like access to dictionary:
+There are several ways to access the elements inside the Message or Iq stanza.
+The first one, from the client's side, is simply accessing the dictionary:

 .. code-block:: python